 - Focus on your digital marketing

 If you’re looking for more resources during this time, try this shortlist of relevant blogs for assistance + subscribe to our newsletter to get our emails.
-Click the purple “Newsletter” tab at the bottom of your screen.
+Click the blue “Newsletter” tab at the bottom of your screen.

 - Should I promote my “non-essential” business during the Coronavirus outbreak?